Cuddle Party

 [personal profile] ysabetwordsmith

-Today is mostly cloudy and sweltering.
+Today is partly sunny and sweltering.

 I fed the birds.
 I've seen a mixed flock of sparrows and house finches.